united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 To meet everyone's needs and enable stream processing, you can add Custom Data Flow Components (creative naming is our passion).
-Unlike Protocol Converters or ata Bridges, you have full control over their configuration, which makes them incredibly versatile, but also complicated to set up.
+Unlike Protocol Converters or Data Bridges, you have full control over their configuration, which makes them incredibly versatile, but also complicated to set up.
 As a result, they must be manually enabled by switching to Advanced Mode in the Management Console Settings.